tengcharmaine/tp/docs/DeveloperGuide.md

     1. Other incorrect find commands to try: `edit`, `edit x`, `...` (where x is the identification number which does not exist in the list)<br>
        Expected: Similar to previous.

+## **Appendix D: Effort**

+### Effort

+#### New Addition to classes
+New classes were added which enhanced ClinicMate's Features.
+Below are some examples of the new classes added:

+`Model` classes: IdentityCardNumber, Sex, Note

+`Command` classes: show, addnote

+We ensured that these new classes follows the code quality standard strictly and practice defensive programming.
+A couple of test cases were also crafted in order to ensure that the new classes function as expected and meet the specified requirements.
+These test cases cover various scenarios and edge cases to validate the robustness and reliability of the code.

+#### Enhancements to existing functions

+Other than making changes to the existing commands by adding in more parameters, we put in significant effort to make sure the edited commands works to fit the features of ClinicMate.
+For instance, the `find` command will allow users to find contact details with their IC, and more importantly, the user's notes will also appear on the notes panel on te right side of the split pane.
+This allowed for a more comprehensive view of contact's notes which is an important field which our targeted users will require.
+Hence, there were much effort placed into enhancing existing features to improve usability of ClinicMate.

+#### Improve User Interface of ClinicMate

+Rather than the dark theme in which ClinicMate originally had, we chose to go with a lighter theme and a bigger font size in order to improve readability of ClinicMate.
+Effort was put in by the team to learn different JavaFX functions such as the `ScrollPane` and `SplitPanel` in order to allow for a wider and better view of patient details in ClinicMate.

+### Challenges faced and how it was resolved

+#### Challenge 1: Getting use to working in a team
+The team definitely had a rough start during the beginning of the team project since most of the team were new to the GitHub workflow.
+The process of picking up the workflow was rocky, as we had difficulties understanding how issues, pull request and merging of branches worked.
+Merged conflict hindered the efficiency of our teamwork.
+However, after much help and guidance within the team, everyone in the team became more familiar with the workflow, which enhanced our collaboration.

+#### Challenge 2: Delivering our product on time for each iteration
+The team also faced difficulties in keeping track of the deliverables every week and during every iteration.
+We were not sure of the requirements that we needed to fulfill.
+Therefore, the team came together weekly to meet in order to better understand the deliverables needed and also to split the workload, increasing the productivity of the team.

+#### Challenge 3: Enhancing our UI
+To make our app look nicer and easier to understand, we had a tough time dealing with JavaFX features as we were newly introduced to it.
+Changing how things look on the screen was tricky because we needed to see it visually.
+Despite the challenge, we kept working on improving how our app looks and feels for users.

+#### Challenge 4: Modifying the code to fit ClinicMate's features
+The hardest challenge in which the team faced was to perform edits to the initial code which was provided to us.
+The large codebase required a very long time to understand and digest.
+This was made even more tough as we only started working on the code in the second half of the semester with limited time.
+However, through clarifying each other's doubts and questions, we were able to comprehend and made edits to the code eventually.

+### Achievements

+Throughout the module, the team has gained much experience both in technical and soft skills.
+We definitely made significant improvements to our product through self-research, teamwork and support from each other.
+We got accustomed to the GitHub workflow, made use of JavaFx to implement our UI and most importantly, we developed a CLI application that adheres to rigorous code quality standards, ensuring readability and maintainability at the same time.
+The team definitely had many takeaways from this module.